jongli747/jongli747.github.io/README.md

-the site template is stolen from
+the site template is stolen from [ Steven Platt ](https://github.com/stevenplatt?tab=repositories)